Rishabh-Raj-Pathak/mern-githubpr/README.md

 ## Acknowledgments
 ---------------

-* [Rishabh Raj Pathak]: Developer and maintainer of this project
+* Rishabh Raj Pathak: Developer and maintainer of this project